Modular structure in labour networks reveals skill basins: Discussion and Policy Implications

 In this paper we extend the literature on defining industrial clusters ignited by \citet{porter1998clusters, porter2003economic} and later \citet{delgado2016defining}, and develop the conceptual and modelling toolbox of evolutionary economic geography by connecting commonly used metrics for 'related employment' to skill-based industrial clusters.
-In particular, we develop a methodology to uncover the optimal scale at which inter-industry labour pooling operates in terms of supporting industry employment growth.
-We find that the model performs best for relatively small industry clusters (mean size of about 20 industries) when applied to the Irish case.
+In particular, we develop a methodology based on multi-scale community detection to uncover the statistically optimal scale at which inter-industry labour pooling operates in terms of supporting industry employment growth.
+Applying our model to data from the UK, we find that key sectors merge to form integrated labour pools.

+We contribute to a current push to exploit tools from network and data science to probe the complex dynamics underlying the labour market \citep{park2019global, moro2021universal}.
+Specifically, we link the topological structure of the labour mobility network to industry employment growth dynamics in a way that is both novel and founded in economic theory.